Tola-Ajike/Portfolio/Plane Crash Dashboard.md

 This Plane Crash Dashboard presents data on aviation accidents over time.
+It was created using Tableau.
 It includes:

 - Number of Plane Crashes Each Decade – Shows a rise in crashes peaking around the 1970s, followed by a decline.
 - Number of Passengers Aboard Each Year – Depicts an increase in passengers over time, peaking around the 1970s–1990s before decreasing.